eQosys/QINP/docs/basic-concepts.md

 ### Indentation

 The indentation of statements/expressions defines the grouping and nesting.
-Tabs and spaces can be used, but can't be mixed.
+Both tabs and spaces can be used, but they can't be mixed.
-How many tabs/spaces are used for each level of indentation is defined by the first time an indentation is encountered.
+The number of tabs/spaces used for one level of indentation is defined by the first time an indentation is encountered.

 The indentation is file specific.
 Different files can have different indentations.